Monasterevin: Birth of motor racing

-20th Century
+20th century

 The rise of Nationalism at the turn of the 20th century was well supported in the area.
-In 1900 a Celtic Cross style Monument in honour of Fr.
+In 1900, a Celtic Cross style Monument in honour of Fr.
 Prendergast was erected by popular subscription of the Nationalists of the town and surrounding districts.

-During the Great War many young men from the town and surrounding areas joined the Leinster Regiment and Connaught Rangers.
-Many died on the Western Front and of those who returned many were physically or physiological scarred.
+During the Great War, many young men from the town and surrounding areas joined the Leinster Regiment and Connaught Rangers.
+Many died on the Western Front, and of those who returned, many were physically or physiological scarred.

 During the War of Independence, the rail lines around Monasterevin and Kildangan were the chief targets of IRA action.
 The population suffered the attentions of the Black and Tans on their way down the country.

-From 1925 Count John McCormack was the tenant of Moore Abbey.
+From 1925, Count John McCormack was the tenant of Moore Abbey.
 The world-famous tenor entertained many famous guests during his years in the house.
 As well as recording his albums in the Great Hall, one of the scenes from his film Song of My Heart was filmed on the grounds.

 During the Emergency of 1939–45, Monasterevin prepared to defend itself against any aggressor by raising its own Local Defence Force, preparing its bridges for demolition, and building a pillbox to defend the town.
 The engineering works of Samuel E. Holmes produced grenades for the army.

 In 1975, Monasterevin made international headlines.
 On the morning of 21 October, Gardaí surrounded a house in St. Evin's Park.
-Inside were the kidnappers of Dr. Tiede Herrema The "Siege at Monasterevin" lasted 17 days ending on 7 November with the surrender of the kidnappers and the freedom of Dr. Herrema.
+Inside were the kidnappers of Dr. Tiede Herrema The "Siege at Monasterevin" lasted 17 days, ending on 7 November with the surrender of the kidnappers and the freedom of Dr. Herrema.

+On 26 May 2017, an angry mob formed to run a Civil servant out of the town.
+The mob was formed using social media tools and claimed to believe that the man was a known paedophile, Anthony Luckwill (an older man with different coloured hair).
+Despite repeated Gardai assurances that it was mistaken identity, the civil servant was chased from a local business into a pub by 30 or so locals.
+The gardai then rescued him from the locals and sent him back to Dublin.